 Esophageal cancer (adenocarcinoma) is considered the fastest growing cancer in the United States, according to the National Cancer Institute.
 It has increased over 700% in the past four decades.
 Esophageal cancer is also one of the deadliest of cancers in the United States.
-In the past decades, there has been over a 600% increase in diagnosis of esophageal cancer in the past four decades (between 1973 and 2014, according to government data.)
+In the past decades, there has been over a 33% increase in diagnosis of esophageal cancer in the past four decades (between 1973 and 2014, according to government data.)

 Despite these facts, there are currently NO standard or routine screenings for esophageal cancer.

 Early detection of esophageal cancer is crucial to survival.